Pir Mujeeb ul Haq

-Pir Mujeeb ul Haq is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh from August 2018 to August 2024 and from February 2024 to present.
+Pir Mujeeb ul Haq is a Pakistani politician who has been a Member of the Provincial Assembly of Sindh from August 2018 to August 2024 and from February 2024 to present.

 Early life and education

 He was born to Pir Mazhar Ul Haq Ex-Senior minister of Sindh on 16 May 1978 in Dadu.

 He has a degree of Bachelor of Laws from University of Kent.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-74 DADU-I in the 2013 Pakistani general election.

 He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-85 (Dadu-III) in the 2018 Pakistani general election.

 In the general elections held on 8 February 2024, Pir Mujeeb-ul-Haq, representing the Pakistan People’s Party Parliamentarians (PPPP), secured his victory by obtaining 44,565 votes, marking his triumphant re-election as the Member of the Provincial Assembly (MPA) from PS-82, Dadu-III for the third consecutive term.